KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### PSF Welcome

-PSF Executive Director Deb Nicholson gave the PSF Welcome
+PSF Executive Director Deb Nicholson gave the PSF Welcome.

 You are a part of the Python community if you:
 * Volunteer